subrama2/Book_Finder/README.md

 -Name: Name of user<br />
 -Email Address: Email of user<br />
 -Student Number: Student's school specific identification number<br />
--Reminders: Holds reminders set for each book<br />
-+sendReminder: Checks for a time and sends a notification if time has exceeded the entry<br />

 <br />
 Book: Book specific information<br />
 -Title: Title of book<br />